bonsai-rx/sleap/docs/articles/intro.md

 Bonsai.SLEAP loads these .pb files using [TensorFlowSharp](https://github.com/migueldeicaza/TensorFlowSharp), a set of .NET bindings for TensorFlow allowing native inference using either the CPU or GPU.
 By using the .pb file and the corresponding configuration file (`training_config.json`), the `PredictFullModelPose` operator from Bonsai.SLEAP will push the live image data through the inference network and output a set of identified poses from which you can extract an object id and specific object part position. `Bonsai` can then leverage this data to drive online effectors or simply save it to an output file.

+The Bonsai.SLEAP package came about following a fruitful discussion with the SLEAP team during the [Quantitative Approaches to Behaviour](http://cajal-training.org/on-site/qab2022).

 ## How to install

 Bonsai.SLEAP can be downloaded through the Bonsai package manager.
 In order to get visualizer support, you should download both the `Bonsai.SLEAP` and `Bonsai.SLEAP.Design` packages.
 However, in order to use it for either CPU or GPU inference, you need to pair it with a compiled native TensorFlow binary.
 You can find precompiled binaries for Windows 64-bit at https://www.tensorflow.org/install/lang_c.